savetheclocktower/symbol-provider-tree-sitter/README.md

   (#set! symbol.append " (class)"))
 ```

-The `symbol.append` predicate adds a string to the end of a symbol name.
+The `symbol.append` predicate adds a constant string to the end of a symbol name.
 For a class `Foo`, this predicate would result in a symbol called `Foo (class)`.

 ###### symbol.strip